kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/vagrant/docs/02-compute-resources.md

 Bridged networking makes the VMs appear as hosts directly on your local network.
 This means that you will be able to use your own browser to connect to any NodePort services you create in the cluster.

 If your workstation has more than one network interface capable of creating a bridge, Vagrant may stop and ask you which one to use if it cannot determine the best interface itself.
 Now it *should* work this out and not have to ask you, however if it does not, then the "best" interface is the one used to connect to your broadband router.
-On laptops, this would normally be the Wi-Fi adapter which should be easliy identifiable in the list.
+On laptops, this would normally be the Wi-Fi adapter which should be easily identifiable in the list.
 The example below is from a Windows desktop computer with a wired network adapter.

 Which of the two choices do you think is correct?